-Note: If your spouse is also an employee of the University or an affiliated employer, their combined maximum amount of Optional Life coverage is $500,000 but they may be entitled to an additional Spouse Optional Life maximum of $500,000 if this coverage is purchased.
+Note: If your spouse is also an employee of the University or an affiliated employer, their maximum amount of Optional Life coverage is $500,000 but they may be entitled to an additional Spouse Optional Life maximum of $500,000 if this coverage is purchased.

 If death occurs as a result of suicide, while sane or insane, the amount of Optional Life Insurance payable will be limited to the amount of coverage that has been in effect for one or more years.

 If you are eligible you may apply for Optional Life Insurance at any time.